class Scalar {}

 sub atomic-assign§

-multi atomic-assign($target is rw$value)
+multi atomic-assign($target is rw, $value)

 Performs an atomic assignment of $value into the Scalar $target.
 The atomic-assign routine ensures that any required barriers are performed such that the changed value will be "published" to other threads.